nxp-mcuxpresso/mcuxsdk-middleware-bluetooth-host/doc/Bluetooth Low Energy Application Developers Guide/topics/building_bluetooth_low_energy_otap_image_file_from.md

 A BIN file is an binary file which contains an executable image.
 The most common extension for this type of file is `.bin`.
 Most modern compiler toolchains can output a BIN format executable.

 To enable the creation of a BIN file for your embedded application in IAR Embedded Workbench open the target properties and go to the *Output Converter* tab.
 Activate the *“Generate additional output”* checkbox and choose the *binary* option from the *“Output format”* drop down menu.
 From the same pane you can also override the name of the output file.
-The [Figure 1](#FIG_WTW_JYM_CY) shows a screenshot of the described configuration.
+The [Figure](../images/fig21new.PNG) shows a screenshot of the described configuration.

 ![](../images/fig21new.PNG "Enabling BIN Output in IAR Embedded Workbench")